 Again, Sherry Turkle weighs in, saying, “Learning about solitude and being alone is the bedrock of early development, and you don’t want your kids to miss out on that because you’re pacifying them with a device…If you don’t teach your children to be alone, they’ll only know how to be lonely.”

 Learning to be alone, in productive and comfortable solitude, is especially important for adolescents.
 It turns out teenagers, who spent time alone before the intrusion of smartphones and tablets, were greatly benefiting from much needed solitude.

-This is certainly a primary reason why Waldorf Education discourages the use of technology, especially for very young and elementary school children, as it helps develop a child’s natural imagination without influence from external forces.
-And while social skills and classroom cohesion are often prioritized, Waldorf Education also encourages children to spend time engaged in solo creative thought.
+This is certainly a primary reason why Waldorf education discourages the use of technology, especially for very young and elementary school children.
+Refraining from media and technology helps children develop their natural imagination without influence from external forces.
+And while social skills and classroom cohesion are often prioritized, Waldorf education also encourages children to spend time engaged in solo creative thought.

-Fiber arts, woodworking, and painting are three primary examples of longer stretches of time that students will spend working quietly alone.
-This not only helps focus and concentration, but promotes mindfulness on the task at hand, which quiets the mind overall.
-As the research implies, this is a life skill with many far reaching benefits in both education and well being overall.
+Fiber arts, woodworking, and painting are three primary examples of activities that require longer stretches of time for students to work quietly alone.
+This not only helps strengthen focus and concentration, but promotes mindfulness on the task at hand, which quiets the mind.
+As the research implies, this is a life skill with many far-reaching benefits in both education and overall wellbeing.